 Speaker types that give the most sound for the dollar–all other things being equal and for most listeners–are, from best to worst (applies to wireless speakers and outdoor speakers, too):

-On-Wall or surface-mounted speakers and companion woofers: This category includes soundbars and speakers that have been designed long and shallow to look good next to flat panel TVs.
+This category includes soundbars and speakers that have been designed long and shallow to look good next to flat panel TVs.
 These sell for as little as speakers sell for on up to a few thousand dollars each.
 Most of this speaker category needs a separate woofer.
 Woofers usually sit on the floor and may be as small as 10″ cubed or as large as a couple of dorm room refrigerators.
-If the woofer is being sold separately–as opposed to being packaged with the main speakers–it likely costs $500 or more.

 You may be aware that speaker designers will use one, two, or three or more different types of speaker-drivers (i.e. the usually round things inside the speaker cabinet that vibrate to make the sound) to cover different frequencies.
 Such speakers are referred to as “one-way speakers,” “two-way speakers,” “three-way speakers,” and it goes on to about 5-way.
 This fact about a speaker cannot be used to predict how lifelike–or good–it will sound.
 There are state-of-the-art speakers that utilize one, that use utilize two, and that utilize three or more driver types.
 It is generally true, however, that a speaker utilizing just one driver type will not sound as good as the other types unless that “one-way” speaker costs many thousands of dollars.

-DH Audio and Home Theater, for most speakers it sells, does not have a display model for demonstration.
-KEF Blades, KEF LS50, PSB Alpha B1s, and the Bluesound Pulse Flex wireless speaker are longtime exceptions.
+DH Audio and Home Theater, has KEF Blades, KEF LS50, KEF Q350, PSB Alpha B1, Bryston Mini A, and Bluesound Pulse Flex wireless speaker on display for demonstration.
 Demonstrations of other models might be arranged upon request.
 Typically, we base our speaker recommendations on the sound of the speaker, a site survey, and a consultation with the customer.
+We don’t limit the recommendations to what’s on display.
 No one has ever said they’re unhappy with a speaker choice!

 If you’ve read this far you’ve probably nodded your head a few times.
 Call, let me know you were looking this over, and maybe you can get some useful guidance, or save time or money — (973) 428- 9800.
 (Some people are fine with speakers they already have, for example.)
 Or, you can send an email: email@example.com.
 Or, give us your contact info and a message at the bottom of this page: contact info & message.